Table of Contents

 - Yellow peppers

 Because of this you’ll want to care for your fluff ball in the best possible way and provide him with proper rabbit house, daily playtime, fresh water and the best rabbit food and treats.
-It’s especially important to know what kind of foods your rabbit can and can’t eat because some items can cause serious digestive problems or even kill your rabbit!
+It’s especially important to know what kind of foods your rabbit can and can’t eat because some items can cause serious digestive problems, allergies or even kill your rabbit!

 To make sure you keep your bunny safe here’s a list of 111 foods rabbits can and can’t eat: